telerik/ajax-docs/controls/editor/functionality/import-and-export/export-to-pdf.md

 * Automatic text clipping;
 * Client-side binding;
 * Medium trust;
+* Img tags that point to non-existing image files break the PDF file generation;
 * Exporting full HTML page (currently, only the content inside the body tag can be exported).

 ## See Also